-Murder/Manslaughter - defined as the willful killing of one human being by another.
+Murder/Manslaughter: Defined as the willful killing of one human being by another.

-Negligent Manslaughter - is defined as the killing of another person through gross negligence.
+Negligent Manslaughter: Defined as the killing of another person through gross negligence.

 Sexual Assault (Sex Offenses): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent